manzars/Next-Gen-Hospice/README.md

 # Accessing Dummy data
 1. run dummy data.py
 2. rundataset.py
-one file namely HospiceDummyData will be created in your currenr directory which is nothing but the dummy data of Hospice
+3. One file namely HospiceDummyData will be created in your currenr directory which is nothing but the dummy data of Hospice